Universal Private Estimators: Introduction

-This result is similar to Gaussian mean estimation (Theorem \ref{th:err_mean_gaussian_intro}) by replacing $\sigma$ with $\sigma^2$.
+The last two terms are the same as for Gaussian mean estimation (Theorem \ref{th:err_mean_gaussian_intro}), except that $\sigma$ is replaced by $\sigma^2$.
 The first term is more interesting, where we are able to reduce a $\log$ term to a $\log\log$.
 This is exactly due to the simplification mentioned above: finding the width of the range enclosing $\E[Z]$ is exponentially easier than finding its location.
 Meanwhile, since the error in $\tilde{\sigma}^2$ is relative to $\sigma^2$ itself (in contrast, the error in $\tilde{\mu}$ is relative to $\sigma$), we have to prepare for the case where $\sigma$ is very small, hence the $\log\log{1\over \sigma}$ term in \eqref{eq:err_var_gaussian_intro}.

-There are two existing Gaussian variance estimators that do not dominate each other. \cite{karwa2018finite} under A1/A2 achieves a sample complexity of
+There are two existing Gaussian variance estimators that do not dominate each other. \cite{karwa2018finite} under A1/A2 achieve a sample complexity of

 while \cite{KamathLSU19,biswas2020coinpress} under A2 achieve sample complexity